How you deal with a car accident from the start can have an impact on your ability to recover maximum compensation for your injuries and other losses.

 Because of close quarters as well as the recirculated air below deck on a ship, illness can spread rapidly once it starts.
 Even a properly staffed infirmary can be quickly overwhelmed.
 At a foreign port, medical care options and quality may not meet the standards you are used to at home.

 You may be able to obtain compensation if you suffered a debilitating illness that was linked to negligence on the part of the ship’s crew or the cruise line itself.
-A Cohen & Jaffe cruise ship negligence attorney from New York can advise you about a potential claim.
+A Law Office of Cohen & Jaffe, LLP cruise ship negligence attorney from New York can advise you about a potential claim.

 Your question refers to the “statute of limitations,” or the legal deadline for making a claim for damages caused by negligence on the part of the cruise line or its employees.
 The statute of limitations for legal action after a cruise ship accident is likely to be shorter than for other personal injury lawsuits in New York.